WICG/navigation-api/README.md

 4. https://example.com/baz
 ```

-then, if the current entry is 4, there would only be one `AppHistoryEntry` in `appHistory.entries`, corresponding to 4 itself.
-If the current entry is 2, then there would be two `AppHistoryEntries` in `appHistory.entries`, corresponding to 1 and 2.
+then, if the current entry is 4, there would only be one `AppHistoryEntry` in `appHistory.entries()`, corresponding to 4 itself.
+If the current entry is 2, then there would be two `AppHistoryEntry`s in `appHistory.entries()`, corresponding to 1 and 2.

 To make this correspondence work, every spec-level session history entry would gain three new fields: